dimitryzub/monobank-googlesheets-api/README.md

 # Personal Financial Tracker using Monobank API and Google Sheets API for Python

-#### Note: this script only read/write/update/clear (and so on) stuff, that all it does.
+**Note**: this script only read/write/update/clear (and so on) stuff, that all it does.
 Just simple tasks.

 ### Preparation:
 - Go to [Console Google Cloud](https://console.cloud.google.com/home/).